Too Close For Comfort

 Mystery.

-American Remake: Jeffrey Donovan takes the lead in this series for the USA Network.
+American Remake: Jeffrey Donovan took the lead in this series for the USA Network in 2004.

 Viva Laughlin